S3vro/CellSim/README.md

 # CellSim
-This repository provideds a framework for simulation of cellular automatas
+This repository provides a framework for simulation of cellular automatas